A-to-Z Short Sale Guide for Homeowners in 2020

 Save Yourself Money

-When homeowners work with a
+When homeowners work with a professional short sale processing company, the services are free.

 According to the U.S. Congress Joint Economic Committee, the average legal cost to a homeowner going through foreclosure is around $7,500.